Tuition and Financial Aid

 The Graduate Library Pre-Professional Program, administered by The Catholic University of America Libraries with the cooperation of the Department of Library and Information Science, provides selected students in the Library and Information Science program with pre-professional work experience in the University libraries.
 The GLP Program allows students to complete their degree requirements within a two-year period and combines full-time, salaried work with part-time study.
 Participants receive the Graduate Library Pre-Professional Scholarship, which provides six credit hours of tuition per semester.
 The GLP program is administered by the Mullen Library (202-319-5055).
-More details and information on how to apply are posted on their website at their Graduate Library Preprofessional (GLP) Program web page.
+More details and information on how to apply are posted on the Graduate Library Preprofessional (GLP) Program web page.

-The Howard and Matilde Rovelstad scholarship is offered to students who are already enrolled in LIS who have demonstrated exceptional qualities.
+The Howard and Mathilde Rovelstad scholarship is offered to students who are already enrolled in LIS who have demonstrated exceptional qualities.
 For more information about the Rovelstad scholarship.